ChaosLabsInc/chainlink-oracle-cli/README.md

 For a full deep dive to the project architecture please visit the [Chaos Labs blog](https://chaoslabs.xyz/blog).

+## Why is Mocking Oracle values useful in testing?

+Oracle values trigger internal state changes in web3 applications.
+Currently, when forking mainnent, oracle returns values are constant.
+This is because the Chainlink protocol only writes updated values to mainnet or public testnets.
+We want the ability to mock return values easily, so we can test how our contracts / applications react to different types of external data, hence this tool.
+Below, we provide some specific use cases for mocking oracle return values.

 ## Use Cases

 DeFi protocols and applications are at high risk due to volatile market conditions and a myriad of security vectors.
 Mocking Chainlink Oracle return values in a controlled, siloed testing environment allows us to address 2 common vectors.